 The Minion and message broker are treated as a black box in this test scenario.
 The ICMP ping is executed from the Minion to the FQDN/IP target and shipped over the message broker back to the core instance.

-You can test and troubleshoot DNS configurations by executing arbitrary lookups remotely.
-In this example, we run a DNS lookup on a specific Minion resolving the FQDN www.google.com.
-The Minion uses the underlying configured OS configuration for the lookup:
+You can test and troubleshoot DNS configurations by executing arbitrary name lookups remotely.
+In this example, we run a DNS lookup on a specific Minion resolving the FQDN www.opennms.com.
+The Minion uses the DNS configuration from the operating system for the lookup:

 The same works also for reverse lookups: